What To Wear In Sardinia

 A day bag really is a must for any Sardinia packing list, at any time of year.

-Whether something in the realm of Osprey such as the Osprey Daylite Plus is more your thing, or if you want something more like a giant tote or handbag or even a trendy Fjällräven daypack such as this one, you definitely shouldn’t forget to bring one.
+Whether something in the realm of Osprey such as the Osprey Daylite Plus is more your thing, or if you want something more like a giant tote or handbag or even a trendy Fjällräven daypack, you definitely shouldn’t forget to bring one.

 For exploring towns and cities, something more casual or stylish is better if you want to blend in.
 A good hiking backpack will be useful if you’re in Sardinia to hike, or if your day at the beach involves having to trek through macchia landscapes to get there (like on Caprera in La Maddalena, for example).